AmitDhavale77/Tuza_Technical_Challenge/README.md

 #### run_model_training()

 This will train the Random Forest model using the preprocessed data obtained from run_data_preprocessing().
+It also gives the K-fold cross-validation (K=5) evaluation of the trained model along with the visualization of the Confusion Matrix

 #### make_predictions()

 This will make predictions using the trained model.